 The ULTIMATE Guide to the Angels Landing Hike in Zion National Park

-The first time I went, I had no idea what to expect, and then you hear about how people have died on the trail, and the fear-talker kicks in trying to talk you out of the hike before you’ve even made it to Zion.
-I’m hoping to help you kick that fear-talker to the curb though.
+The first time I hiked Angels Landing, I had no idea what to expect.
+So when you hear about how people have died on the trail, the fear-talker kicks in trying to talk you out of the hike before you’ve even made it to Zion.
+I’m hoping to help you kick that voice of fear to the curb though.

 I’ll answer all your questions about this trail, and hopefully by the end of this Angels Landing trail guide you will feel well-prepared and equipped to take on this beautiful & epic challenge in Zion National Park.
 It’s a classic for a reason, and despite the crowds, it’s a must-do for any adventurous hiking soul.